ban-m/jtk/README.md

 ### Determine the number of the cluster

+We should predict the number of the cluster for local clustering for each determiend units.
+Although we can predict the number of the cluster as well as clusterings simultaneously (Variational Byes'?), it might be though to tune hyper parameters or find an approprieate model.

 ### Clustering (Global)
 The entire algorithm should be more mature and sophisticated.
 We need to find some foundation of our clustering algorithm.
 Maybe a theory on Markov's walk on graphs serves a good guide.